 Last week, I posted a ‘miniband hack’ video for quadriceps strengthening on my Instagram account (without making any tremendously bold claims…or so I thought) and got a lot of really interesting responses and reactions from various rehabilitation specialists around the world.
 While my page has a large following of clinicians, it was specifically designed for soccer players and coaches, so I will try to meet you all on a middle ground during this blog post.
 At the risk of over-simplifying an important rehabilitation concept, I will walk you through my thought-process regarding the heavily scrutinized topic of whether open-kinetic chain (OKC) quadriceps strengthening is appropriate in the athlete recovering from ACL reconstruction.

-Before we get into it, I would like to provide the disclaimer that I am right, and you are not wrong.
+Before we get into it, I would like to provide the disclaimer that I am not right, and you are not wrong.
 Much like today’s political climate, there seems to be a huge polarity between practitioners who support OKC strengthening and those who do not.
 Regardless of which side of the fence you sit, I challenge you to check your ego and truly open your mind for the next ten minutes.
 Turn autopilot off and level up your critical thinking.

 First, let’s start with the difference between closed-kinetic chain (CKC) and open-kinetic chain exercise.
 In CKC exercise, the distal segment of the lower extremity (the tibia, or the “shin bone”) is fixed/stabilized to the ground.
 This means that you are in a weight bearing (WB) position performing tasks like the squat, lunge, or step-up.
 Clinicians may choose to implement CKC exercises because they are ‘functional.’
 We do these types of movements everyday.
 CKC exercises also increase joint congruency and compressive forces, decrease shear and acceleration forces, stimulate proprioceptors, and enhance dynamic stability, neuromuscular control, and balance.
 Co-contraction of agonist and antagonist muscles helps to provide joint stability, thereby decreasing shear forces that can jeopardize surrounding soft tissues.
 Essentially, all this means is that during CKC lower extremity exercise, you get firing of the muscles on both sides of the leg (i.e. the quads and the hamstrings), resulting in less stress or strain to healing structures (i.e. that newly reconstructed ACL).